helpbuttons/hb-docs/docs/English/7pages.md

 ![Printable QR invitation cards](../images/screencaps/01_compartir_b.jpg)

-The invitation card generator produces a print-ready PDF sheet of QR codes — multiple cards per page, ready to cut and hand out at events, noticeboards, or community spaces.
-Each QR links directly to the network's registration page.
+The invitation card generator produces a print-ready PDF sheet of QR cards — multiple cards per page, ready to cut and hand out at events, noticeboards, or community spaces.
+Each card is a personal credential: scanning the QR lets the user log in to the network directly, with no email address or password required.

 **Share network content** — print the current button list as a **PDF bulletin**, embed the network in an external website using an **iframe**, or subscribe to the network's **RSS feed** to follow new publications through any feed reader or social media tool.